omnilingo/omnilingo/README.md

 * Matrix: `#OmniLingo:matrix.org`  (access via [Element](https://app.element.io/#/room/#OmniLingo:matrix.org))
 * Telegram: [OmniLingo](https://t.me/omnilingo)

+# Available languages

+All of the languages available in Common Voice 6.1 dataset.

 # Deployment

 To bootstrap the project for Finnish, `git clone` the repository, then run the following